skrantzman/DNN_Tailwind/docs/Style-With-CSS.md

 ### /custom-base-styles/

-This folder and its files are used for theme colors, font-face declaratoions and base element styling.
+This folder and its files are used for theme colors, font-face declarations and base element styling.
 Ex:

 ```scss
 // all headings are indigo-500 with font-weight of 700